jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

 ## Let the coding begin

 We will firat do some small python programs so you get used to coding.
+In idle, go to top corner "File" and press "New file".
+A new window will appear, here is where you are going to write your python script.
+Let start by first loading the image.

 ### Load image
 ```